maor-rozenfeld/sell-bcash/README.md

 Support for BCash isn't huge.
 The most obvious way to do this currently is with [Electron Cash](http://electroncash.org/).
 Note that Electron Cash has nothing to do with the real Electrum, and we cannot trust this app fully - it *may steal your Bitcoins*.
 It is advised to run it in a [Virtual Machine](https://www.howtogeek.com/196060/beginner-geek-how-to-create-and-use-virtual-machines/).

 Once you install the wallet, import your old Bitcoin address with the private key.
-The wallet might show the Bitcoin transaction to the new address (a bug?) but you should still be able to spend your BCash.
+If the wallet shows the transaction to the new Bitcoin address, it's probably listenning to the Bitcoin network instead of the BCash one.
+Go to **Tools**, **Network**, and you can see the servers sorted into 2 groups.
+These are the two chains.
+Right click on the group that includes `cascharia.com` and `criptolayer.com` and choose **Follow this branch**.
+You should then be able to spend your BCash.

 ### Hardware Wallets